Workshop instructors

 Heiko Pulcher

-The trained carpenter and qualified designer has always had a great passion for wood and traditional craft techniques.
+A trained carpenter and qualified designer, Heiko Pulcher has always been passionate about wood and traditional craft techniques.
 Before joining DICTUM, he worked as a freelance author for several woodworking magazines.
 In addition to his own course topics, he accompanies numerous premium courses as a translator and with a video camera.

 Heinrich Koch